 Age just did not bother my husband.
 And despite having once dated women young enough to be his daughter, of all the questions he asked me when we first started seeing each other the only one he never ventured near was age.
 “I just didn’t care,” he said later when I asked him why.

 That’s the kind of lovely fellow he is.
 And that’s one of the reasons I married him.
 Oh, yes, and there was that huge fortune, of course.
 Just kidding.

-RED Magazine explored in its July issue the question of AGE: The Last Taboo, and asked why many women still lie about how old they are.
+A couple years back RED Magazine explored the question of AGE: The Last Taboo, and asked why many women still lie about how old they are.

 Not a mystery to me.
 People are judgemental.
 Even if you look great, a number that is too high in their minds many times serves to diminish or even completely dismiss your worth.
 How dare they?
 How dare we let them?